 One last quirk: when you’re done shooting, the rewind crank is on the bottom.
 Unfold it, press the nearby release button, and crank away.

 By the way, if you like little 35mm cameras check out my reviews of the Olympus XA (here) and XA2 (here).
 If you’re a Rollei fan, I’ve also reviewed the A110 (here), which takes 110 film.
 Or just check out all of my camera reviews, here.

 I loaded some good old Fujicolor 200 and took the 35 B with me here and there over a few weeks’ time.
 I had it along on a visit to New Augusta.
 Check out that light leak on the left.
 It showed up in a few shots — to my surprise.
 The camera back fits into the body via deep, tight grooves.
 Where is the light getting in?
 Also notice how the left side of the image is faintly lighter than the right side.
 You can see it right up the middle of the tracks.
 But I liked the color and sharpness I got.
 I shot this same scene a minute later with my Konica Auto S2 on Kodak Gold 200; compare the results.

 Not every shot was so affected.
-Here’s the old train station by these tracks.
+Here’s an old train station in New Augusta.

 The 35 B does a nice job negotiating light and shadow.
 It was early evening and the light was delicious.
 Welcome to downtown New Augusta.